amoogat/R_Analysis/README.md

 # Mecha Car - RStudio
 The sample data set (provided) involves car information such as vehicle weight, length, and mpg.
 Using multiple linear regression and relevant determined factors, the mpg can be approximated using a probability metric (r^2).
-The suspension can also be scrutinized to determine the success of variance specification.
+The suspension coil data can also be scrutinized to determine the success of variance specification (|var| < 100 PSI).
 Overall, R is used here to perform the necessary statistical tests for hypothesis testing, linear regression modeling for predictions, and confidence interval verification.

 ## MPG Analysis